AlphaSerpentis/Discord-Brewer/terms_of_service.md

 - Any laws in your jurisdiction (including but not limited to those governing intellectual property, consumer protection, unfair competition, anti-discrimination, or false advertising)
 - The privacy of other users

-We reserve the right to reject your input/output if it is deemed inappropriate in accordance with OpenAI's Usage Policies.
+We reserve the right to reject your input/output if it is deemed inappropriate in accordance with OpenAI's Usage Policies and Discord's Community Guidelines.

 ## Paid Services
+To help operate the bot, we may offer optional paid services to you.

 Should you choose to purchase a paid service from us, you agree to pay the fees associated with the service.
 You also agree to abide by the terms outlined in this document and any additional terms that may be provided to you at the time of purchase.

 Failure to pay the fees associated with the service or abide by the terms outlined in this document and any additional terms that may be provided to you at the time of purchase may result in the limitation or termination of your access to the service.